The Complete Restaurant Guide to Getting Found on Google in 2026

 Quick Insights

 Picture a group of friends standing downtown, trying to decide where to eat for lunch.
 They don’t stroll down the block, or even really look around.
-Instead, they each pull out their phone and begin scrolling.
-One might type, “Thai food near me,” tap a listing with high quality photos, skim reviews, and show them to the group.
-That is what most “foot traffic” looks like today.
+Instead, they each pull out their phone and start scrolling.
+One might type “Thai food near me” — and in 2026, before they even see the first organic result, Google may serve an AI-generated answer already recommending a specific restaurant nearby.

-This familiar example is more than imagination, it is backed up by data.
+This isn’t hypothetical.
 Craver’s 2025 restaurant consumer survey found that 64% of U.S. diners Google restaurants before visiting.
-Moz, the online search specialists, found that 86% of consumers say reviews are one of the most important factors in deciding whether to trust a local business.
+Moz research found that 86% of consumers say reviews are one of the most important factors in deciding whether to trust a local business.
+But both of those statistics describe a search experience that has changed substantially since this guide was first published in January 2026.

 How Google Ranks Restaurants in 2026

-Google keeps their exact search algorithms confidential to keep the restaurant Google ranking system fair.
-But they have always been open about the three core factors that the algorithm is based on:
+Google keeps their exact search algorithms confidential to keep the ranking system fair.
+But they have always been open about the three core factors the algorithm is based on:

 1. relevance